-All schools that have a religious character must have an ethos statement.
+All Church of England schools need to have an ethos statement.
 This forms part of the Instrument of Government.
 From this statement the governors will have derived a mission statement or set of aims for the school.
 All other policies should relate to these basic statements of purpose of the school.
 The policies, which the governors should consider for approval, will cover all the major areas of the curriculum and important aspects of the school’s life as a community such as discipline, security, pay for staff and delegation of financial responsibility.

 Guidance from the Church of England on preparing an Ethos statement is available here.

 The Diocese of Chester has also produced a useful ethos booklet.